Frequently Asked Questions (FAQS) About Spring Glen Woods

 A credit check is required.

-A personal or professional letter of recommendation is required (from a friend, co-worker, boss).
+A personal or professional letter of recommendation is required (from a friend, co-worker, or boss).

 All buyers must be approved by the Spring Glen Woods co-op Board.